cybozu-go/neco/docs/placemat-menu.md

 - `cpu`: The number of the virtual CPU cores
 - `memory`: The size of the memory.
 - `disk-count`: The count of disk storages.
 This property is used for cs and ss (Ignored for boot machine).
+- `disk-size`: The size of disk storage.
+This property is used for cs and ss (Ignored for boot machine).
+- `disks`: Following properties are available.
+These properties are exclusive for `disk-count`.
+    - `device-class`: The name of DeviceClass.
+    - `count`: The count of disk storage for specified DeviceClass.
+    - `size`: The size of disk storage for specified DeviceClass.
+If both of `disk-size` and `disks.size` are specified, `disks.size` is used as the actual size.
 - `image`: The name of an image resource for boot (optional)
 - `data`: The name of image resources for additional data (optional)
 - `smbios`: The name of BIOS mode (optional.
 See [Node resource of placemat](https://github.com/cybozu-go/placemat/blob/main/docs/resource.md#node-resource))